Godfred777/Pejuma_new_Project/README.md

 ## Security and Trust

-At SkillLink, we prioritize the safety and trust of our users:
+At Pejuma, we prioritize the safety and trust of our users:

 - **Verification Process**: All artisans go through a verification process to ensure their legitimacy.
 - **Secure Messaging**: Communicate with users and artisans securely through our encrypted messaging system.